 “Whether memories might indeed be ‘coded in particular stretches of chromosomal DNA’ as originally proposed by Crick [in 1984] and if so what the enzymatic machinery behind such changes might be remain unclear.
 In this regard, cell population-specific studies are highly warranted.”

 For two examples of relevant research the review failed to consider, A study that provided evidence for basic principles of Primal Therapy went outside existing paradigms to research state-dependent memories:

 “If a traumatic event occurs when these extra-synaptic GABA receptors are activated, the memory of this event cannot be accessed unless these receptors are activated once again.

 It’s an entirely different system even at the genetic and molecular level than the one that encodes normal memories.”

-What impressed me about the study was the obvious nature of its straightforward experimental methods.
+What impressed me about that study was the obvious nature of its straightforward experimental methods.
 Why hadn’t other researchers used the same methods decades ago?
 Doing so could have resulted in dozens of informative follow-on study variations by now, which is my point in item 1 above.